AntoniosHadji/AntoniosHadji.github.io/books/_posts/2016-01-20-so-good-they-cant-ignore-you.markdown

 # So Good They Can't Ignore You
 by Cal Newport

+The clips below are taken directly from my highlights as I read this book.
+Reference below to 'I' is referring to the author.
+I will mark any comments I add as my own thoughts.

 ##Chapter One:
 The “Passion” of Steve Jobs In which I question the validity of the passion hypothesis, which says that the key to occupational happiness is to match your job to a pre-existing passion.